SolarLune/ldtkgo/readme.md

 Using LDtk-Go is simple.

-First, you load the LDTK project, either with `ldtkgo.LoadFile()` or `ldtkgo.LoadBytes()`.
-After that, you have access to the entire project in code.
-Currently, I believe all of LDtk projects and the major elements of each are fully accessible through this loader.
+First, you load the LDTK project, either with `ldtkgo.Open()` or `ldtkgo.Read()`.
+After that, you have access to most of the useful parts of the entire LDTK project.
 Here's an excerpt from the provided example, showing loading an LDtk Project and then

 ```go